KhaledShehataA/KhaledShehataA/README.md

 ## I'm a  Developer and Student!
  <img src="https://komarev.com/ghpvc/?username=KhaledShehataA" alt="" />

-- 🔭 I’m currently working on ECOMMERCE REACT PROJECT
+- 🔭 I’m currently working on Quote App
 - 🌱 I’m currently learning React
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2021 Goals: Learn as much as js